wshr123/EDST-Net/readme.md

   Or you can train you own pretrain LW DETR model following the link [LW-DETR](https://github.com/Atten4Vis/LW-DETR)

-  We use Kinetics 400 pretrain weight for our temporal.
+  We use Kinetics 400 pretrain weight for our temporal backbone.
 Please refer to the following link to download the pretrained models and put them into weights/.
 Then modify CHECKPOINT_FILE_PATH in config file to you temporal backbone file path.
 [temporal backbone](https://dl.fbaipublicfiles.com/pyslowfast/x3d_models/x3d_l.pyth)

 ## 3.Inference Demo with Pretrained Model